 A Glimpse of our Experience as Undergraduate Research Assistants in Galapagos

-Almost a year ago, the Galapagos Tortoise Movement Ecology Programme began fieldwork testing a heat balance model for Galapagos giant tortoises.
+Almost a year ago, the Galapagos Tortoise Movement Ecology Program began fieldwork testing a heat balance model for Galapagos giant tortoises.
 This model, presented by Nigel Blake, predicts the internal temperature range of tortoises and their metabolic rates based on a number of variables including properties of the animal (size, activity, etc.) and environmental factors (temperature, wind speed, rainfall etc.).
 As tortoises are ectotherms (cold-blooded), it is imperative that they maintain proper internal temperatures using ambient environmental conditions, as failure to do so results in significant consequences to metabolic performance – including even death if their body temperature is too hot or too cold.
 In a time of unprecedented anthropogenic change, this model is a useful tool to assess the potential impacts of climate change on conservation and survival of Galapagos tortoises.

 Testing the validity of the model required researchers to measure intrinsic and extrinsic factors associated with tortoise thermoregulation while simultaneously measuring internal tortoise temperatures.
 In doing so, researchers were able to compare the study’s findings with the model’s predictions.
 This process, of course, required a research team to constantly measure the environmental factors that may affect a tortoise’s thermoregulatory abilities- every fifteen minutes, twelve hours a day, for two weeks.
 This is where undergraduate researchers became of vital importance to do science.